vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endhighlight %}
 </pre>

-Now, if a user have have listened to these three tracks and *liked* them
+Now, if a user have have listened to these three tracks in a session:

 - `TRQIQMT128E0791D9C` Summer Of '69 by Bryan Adams
 - `TRWJIPT128E0791D99` Run To You by Bryan Adams
 - `TRGVORX128F4291DF1` Broken Wings by Mr. Mister

 What should our algorithm suggest next?
-It is straight forward to suggest tracks given a single track, but a sequence of tracks player or liked in real time has a very high cardinality which makes it next to impossible to generate offline.
-We can use tensor ranking expression for this by passing the liked song track identifies with the query and performing a tensor dotproduct with the document side similarity tensor.
+It is straight forward to suggest tracks given a single track, but the unique sequence of tracks played or *liked* in real time has a very high cardinality which makes it next to impossible to generate offline.
+We can use tensor ranking expression for this use case, we do so by passing the song tracks recently played with the query request, and with a rank profile which express the following

-To do so we need to add a new rank profile with a tensor dotproduct between the `query(user_liked)` query tensor and the the `similar` document tensor.
-See [tensor user guide](../tensor-user-guide.html) for more on tensors.
+computation:

 <pre>
 rank-profile similar {